vishwakarmaadesh-datascience/loans-default-prediction/README.md

 # Loan Default Prediction System

 An end-to-end Machine Learning project for predicting loan default risk using Scikit-learn, FastAPI, and Streamlit.

 The system analyzes customer financial information and predicts whether a customer is likely to default on a loan, along with probability-based risk assessment.

 ---

 # Project Overview

-This project was developed to simulate a real-world financial risk assessment pipeline used in banks and fintech companies.
+This project simulates a real-world financial risk assessment system used in banks and fintech companies.

-It includes:
+The project includes:
 - Data preprocessing and cleaning
 - Exploratory Data Analysis (EDA)
 - Machine Learning model training